-Interest rate risk is referred to under the heading of Market Risk, in section 2 of this document.
 The interest rate risk to which the Society is exposed arises from mismatches of the re-pricing or maturity of assets and liabilities as interest rates change and from basis risk which arises where balance sheet components are subject to different interest rate markets.
-This includes exposure to fixed rate lending on treasury assets and Bank Base Rate tracker mortgages all of which are matched with funding on the other side of the balance sheet which are at managed variable rates.
+This includes exposure to fixed rate lending on treasury assets, fixed rate mortgage lending and Bank Base Rate tracker mortgages.
+These exposures are matched with funding on the other side of the balance sheet which is mainly at administrated variable rates but does include a limited amount of fixed rate savings products.